 Charter School Background

 TRCS is a K-12 school located in the Jackson Heights neighborhood of Queens.
 The school has a universal pre-kindergarten program.
 The school is located in a NYC DOE-operated building in Community School District 30.
-The school is co-located with Q255, a D75 school.
+The school is co-located with Q255, a D75 school, whose students are fully integrated into TRCS’ educational program.

 The school is in its fourth charter term.

-The school converted to a charter school from a traditional district school in 2000 and operates under a collective bargaining agreement with the teachers, supervisors, and paraprofessionals’ union as a result of being a conversion charter school.
+The school converted to a charter school from a traditional district school in 2000 and operates under the collective bargaining agreements negotiated by New York City with the teachers, supervisors, paraprofessionals, and school-aides and kitchen workers’ unions as a result of being a conversion charter school.

 School Highlights